SM 32x425 [2xM8] / N52 - magnetic roller

 - They are highly resistant to demagnetization by external magnetic field,

-- Key role in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical devices or very advanced devices.
+- Key role in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical apparatus and other highly developed apparatuses.

 Disadvantages of neodymium magnets: